ngtn0502/c-sharp-angular-interview-question/README.md

 # What is polymorphism property in OOP ?

+Polymorphism mean that the derived class can overide the method in base class

+> Method in derived class can overide the method in base class

 Polymorphism mean that same class can have multiple functionality, multiple implementation

-> Method in derived class can be overide the method in base class

 For example: